linode/docs/docs/kubernetes/lke-network-firewall-information-shortguide/index.md

 -   Most manifests which use hostPort and specify a port.

-This provides some convenience, but also carries a security risk.
+Exposing workloads to the public Internet through the above methods can be convenient, but they can also carry a security risk.
+You may wish to manually install firewall rules on your cluster nodes; to do so, [please see this community post](https://www.linode.com/community/questions/19155/securing-k8s-cluster).
 Linode is developing services which will allow for greater flexibility for the network endpoints of these types of workloads in the future.
-For more information on manually firewalling these types of services, [please see this community post](https://www.linode.com/community/questions/19155/securing-k8s-cluster).